 OPERAS Tools Research and Development White Paper, July 2021

-Please contribute to the OPERAS Reviewathon 2021 and comment this white paper.
+Your are kindly invited to comment this white paper.
 You can find the tool to start commenting on the top of this page on the right and you can easily register and start commenting via on this page.
 You want to know, how this annotating works exactly, please find here the Pundit Manual.

 - Authors and Contributors